BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 Several weeks before the U.S. dropped atomic bombs on Hiroshima and Nagasaki, and Japan surrendered to General MacArthur on the USS Missouri, the Allied leaders divided Vietnam at the 16th parallel.
 They temporarily put England in charge of South Vietnam, and Chinese Nationalists (allies against Japan) in charge of North Vietnam.
 Each was to administer the removal of the Japanese.[25]
 But by the time Japan surrendered, the Vietminh controlled Hanoi, the capital of the North.[26]
 It also vied for control of Saigon, the capital of the South, and unfortunately the British general in charge of the South believed that “natives” should not defy Europeans.”[27]
 He exceeded his orders, declared martial law, freed and armed French troops who had been interned by Japanese.[28]
 The next day the French troops went on a “rampage,” killing Vietnamese citizens, hanging Communists, ousting Vietminh from government buildings and hoisting the French flag over Saigon again.[29]

 Three short weeks after Japan had surrendered to the Allied forces, a new war to control Vietnam had begun, fueled by Western concerns about Communism but also by colonial blindness and arrogance.
 France and the U.S. had just fought a terrible war against the horrors of Nazi occupation, yet neither could recognize Vietnam’s right to be free of foreign occupation.
-Instead they enacted the same abuse that colonial powers had wielded for centuries.
+Instead, they enacted the same abuse that colonial powers had wielded for centuries.
 They denied self-determination to a non-white, native population thousands of miles from their homelands.

 The U.S. spent 2.5 billion dollars—more “assistance than France received in Marshall Plan aid from America”—to finance France while the Vietnamese fought their “War of Resistance” against the French.[30]
 The Eisenhower Administration considered but rejected using tactical nuclear weapons to destroy Vietminh troops while they were decisively defeating the French at Dien Bien Phu in 1954.[31]
 After peace accords in Geneva, Eisenhower supported and funded a repressive regime in South Vietnam led by a former colonial official, President Ngo Dinh Diem.[32]